 That little device in the palm of your hand - the one that's so helpful for everything under the sun in our everyday life - has the potential to destruct your holiday serenity.
 What seems like a little moment here and there to check this or that, is, in actuality, instantly zapping you out of the moment and back into the world from which you came.

 The good news is that when you're cruising on Norwegian Cruise Line, it's easy to take a digital detox for the full extent of your holiday - should you so choose.
 Although a separation from your mobile phone might seem extreme, here are some suggestions to minimize mobile usage while you're cruising, and maximise peace of mind:

 Sound of Silence

 We all depend on social networks, but now is a great time to ask your friends to support a silent pact.
-Before you leave for your trip, go beyond a humble brag Facebook post: Share your holiday anticipation and pledge to disconnect from your devices whilst you're away.
-Call all hands on deck: No texting or tagging - or any temptation -- to engage you whilst away.
+Before you leave for your trip, go beyond a humble brag Facebook post: Share your holiday anticipation and pledge to disconnect from your devices while you're away.
+Call all hands on deck: No texting or tagging - or any temptation -- to engage you while away.
 You'll be the object of envy and a role model for your phone-addicted friends.

 Outsmart Your Smart Phone

 If you pack smart for your trip, you won't need your smart phone for anything at sea!
 Imagine it's 1995: You'd want to bring an old school wristwatch, camera, and (gasp!) a book or two to read.
 Too much bulk for your onboard baggage?
 No worries!
 Norwegian specialses in every convenience you can think of.

 Literary lovers can check out the ship library.
 Instead of snapping phone pics and toting a selfie stick, take advantage of Norwegian's resident photographer.
 For news junkies who need a fix, Freestyle Daily, the ships' newsletter of activities and events of the day, is the only feed you need to follow during a luxury holiday!